 Following the IPCC’s report in October 2018, the UK Government officially asked the CCC to provide advice on when and how the UK should reach net zero emissions.
-The CCC will respond by the end of March 2019.
-Following this, the Government could pass a new Climate Change Act to update the UK’s emissions targets.
+The CCC’s response came in May 2019 with a 277-page report.

 Carbon Positive Liverpool

 Liverpool has announced plans to become the first carbon positive city in the world by 2020, by offsetting 110% of it’s emissions through carbon positive* projects all over the world.
 This will be achieved through a partnership with the Poseidon Foundation, who have developed a technology that will be integrated with the day-to-day workings of Liverpool City Council.
 The technology offsets the carbon impact of any product or service by transparently supporting essential forest conservation projects

 Liverpool City Council is already installing 15,000 energy-saving LED streetlights across 2,000 streets in order to reduce streetlight energy consumption by 82 percent.
 The city also has a history of taking action against carbon emissions, having cut out more than 558,000 tons since 2012.

 *Carbon Positive: the removal of more carbon dioxide from the atmosphere than is emitted each year.